Golden Retriever Characteristics

 Diets: $60-$80

 These energetic and playful dogs do not require a special diet.
 A good quality, vet-recommended raw dog food would suffice.
-You can, of course, add some supplements and also a few human foods like meat, eggs, fruits, and vegetables at times to the bowl.
-In its puppy stage, you could spend around $60 per month on food, and then when the food requirements increase, it may go up to $80 per month.
+You can, of course, add supplements as well as human foods like meat, eggs, fruits, and vegetables at times to the bowl.
+In its puppy stage, you could spend around $60 per month on food, with the cost increasing to about $80 per month once your dog has grown into an adult.

 Grooming: $50-$75

 Weekly brushing will be needed for these long-haired dogs.
-Apart from that, monthly baths, regular nail trimming, and teeth, and ear cleaning would be necessary.
-One-time costs here could include; Dental kit for $4-5, nail clippers for $12-$15, and a brush for $15-$17.
-The shampoo can probably last a couple of months and may cost around $10.
-But if you prefer a professional grooming service, then the costs could be $50-$70 per session.
+Apart from that, monthly baths, regular nail trimming, and teeth, and ear cleaning would also be necessary.
+One-time costs here could include a dental kit for $4-$5, nail clippers for $12-$15, and a brush for $15-$17.
+Generally, shampoo can probably last a couple of months and may cost around $10.
+But if you prefer a professional grooming service, you can expect to pay between $50-$70 per session.

 Medical Costs: $700-$1200